 - Auto and mortgage inquiries receive special treatment, and 20 inquiries can be made in a 14-day period and will be treated as only one inquiry.

 - Each hard inquiry can cost 2-50 points on a credit score.

 How can I maintain a favorable credit score?

 There are several steps you can take to maintain your credit score.
-These include:

 - Pay all bills on time (or early!)

 - Don’t close old revolving accounts no longer in use